l0wc0ster/blog/domain-user-password.md

 ### Your password has expired

 During penetration testing Active Directory you often encounter the need to change the password for domain users.
-How to do this if you do not have direct access to control? for example by winrm, rdp or wmi.
+How to do this if you do not have direct access to control?
+For example by winrm, rdp or wmi.

 Here are some useful examples that I've collected as a result of my work:

 Example 1: you have a domain user whose password has expired (or a temporary password has been set), in which case you will not be able to connect under the current user due to NLA (Network Level Authentication).
-By using the NetApi32 function you can easily change the password without a direct connection, in this article you will find the script: https://hinchley.net/articles/changing-your-expired-active-directory-password-via-powershell/
+By using the NetApi32 function you can easily change the password without a direct connection, in this article you will find the script: [changing-your-expired-active-directory-password](https://hinchley.net/articles/changing-your-expired-active-directory-password-via-powershell/)

 Example 2: you have a domain user with the "ForceChangePassword" attribute, in which case you do not need to know the current user's password and you can use the rpcclient utility as follows: